Aperture the opening at the front of the gastropod shell, from which the foot and head of the animal protrude.

 The Echinoderm have an internal limy skeleton, covered by skin.
 Some species have spines and some spines are moveable and others fixed. spines can vary in size and shape.

-The uniqueness of the phylum is an internal hydraulic system, termed the water vascular system.
+phylum is an internal hydraulic system, termed the water vascular system.
 This system operates many tube feet called pedia.
 The feet are slender, fingerlike appendages, arranged in rows.
 These the animal extends by pumping full of fluid and then retracts its muscles within the tube foot.
 The tube feet are used to aid in movement and feeding.
 Some animals have suction disks at their tips.
 This allows the animal to cling to objects.

 Inside the echinoderms body is a complex system of canals, filled with sea water.
 The water passes thru a sieve plate as it enters and exists the body.

 The echinoderm has a complex digestive system, nervous system and reproductive organs.
 Body waist goes thru the skin or the water vascular system.